Jamie135/Tokenizer/documentation/README.md

 #### negotiateHostage

-This function allows the contract owner to get repaid his claimed tokens plus additional 100
+This function allows the contract owner to redeem all his claimed tokens with an additional 100.

 ```solidity
 function negotiateHostage() public onlyOwner {